 English and French, depending on the province of residence and practice.
 Proficiency in speaking and writing both languages, depending on the usage in the area is generally a requirement.

-Are hygienists qualified overseas required to sit the country's national examination?
+Are dental hygienists licensed or certified overseas required to sit the country's national examination?

 Information on the local working environment